lbraglia/lbraglia.github.io/software.md

 ### Python packages

 [xlcrf](https://pypi.org/project/xlcrf/): a tool (library + command
-line script) to create `.xlsx` files for data collection with input validation, provided a standard description of the dataset (`.xlsx` file as well).
+line script) to create `xlsx` files for data collection with input validation, provided a standard description of the dataset (using an `xlsx` file as well).

-[tlfs](https://pypi.org/project/tlfs/): a tool (library + command line script) to create a `.docx` TLFs (Tables, Listings, Figures shells), provided a standard description of the report (using an `.xlsx` file as well).
+[tlfs](https://pypi.org/project/tlfs/): a tool (library + command line script) to create a `docx` TLFs (Tables, Listings, Figures shells), provided a standard description of the report (using an `xlsx` file).

 ### Web apps